 Being purposefully global in outlook infuses every aspect of the learning at IES College.
 Students will learn to collaborate, work in teams, and confidently communicate their ideas across cultures.
 They’ll learn to think critically and creatively, navigate uncertainties and take measured risks as they embrace diversity with a global mindset.
 These concepts are at the very core of the IB Diploma Programme, and will help students develop a broader life view, preparing them for success.

 In a world that’s experiencing profound change, society needs more internationally minded people who are open and curious about the world and different cultures.
 The IB Diploma Programme at IES College will prepare culturally competent young people with the skills and values to create positive change in the world.

-Enrolments are now open for Year 11, 2021.
-Visit their website, go and say hello, or book a school visit at www.iescollege.com
+Enrolments are now open for Year 11, 2022.
+Visit IES College website, or book a personalised tour at www.iescollege.com

 Contact IES College